coxifred/pimpMySuperWatt/README.md

 # What do you need ?

-   - Raspberry or linux compatible hardware.
+   - Raspberry or linux compatible hardware, and an usb cable.
    - Java for gradle dependencies resolutions.
    - Python 3.7.3 (no guarantee that others versions works, viva Python !)